dbwebb-se/mvc/example/symfony-doctrine/README.md

 There are two recordings where Mikael walks and talks you through this exercise.

-The first video deals with set up and create the database and the base for the controller.
+The first video deals with setting up and creating the database and the base for the controller.

 [![YouTube video image](http://img.youtube.com/vi/fldtYEmD8sc/0.jpg)](http://www.youtube.com/watch?v=fldtYEmD8sc "Del 1")